Maths Mastery at Stenson Fields Primary Community School

 White Rose Maths Hub and the NCETM

 The NCETM (National Centre for Excellence in the Teaching of Mathematics) has produced documents which provide activities for our staff to deliver which allow children to demonstrate their depth of knowledge towards the objectives.
+They are also used to support same-day/week interventions through the 'Ready-to-Progress' materials.
 Children are challenged through a range of activities including Power Maths activities, Classroom Secrets and nRich tasks.

-The school has an updated calculation policy that reflects the renewed focus from White Rose on providing children with opportunities for practical mathematics before they engage with abstract problems.
+The school has a calculation policy that reflects the renewed focus from White Rose on providing children with opportunities for practical mathematics before they engage with abstract problems.

 Our policy adapts some approaches being taught in countries like Singapore where children experience 'concrete' mathematical activities which they then begin to represent with 'pictorial' representations.
 Once the children are comfortable with these approaches they are then introduced with the more recognisable 'abstract' problems.